-Operated by East Boldre Community Stores Limited, a voluntary organisation.
+Operated by East Boldre Community Stores Limited.

 Community Benefit Society, number 8481